takealook00/takealook00.github.io/README.md

-This is the blog to review the way to go to CS Moon.
+This blog is to review the way to go to CS Moon.